10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Acid-based

-Acid stains tend to provide the most strength and stickiness with a concrete surface out of all the types.
+Acid stains provide the most strength and stickiness with a concrete surface out of all the types.
 That’s one of the reasons that they tend to be more expensive.
 Their particles are absorbed into the concrete, creating a longer-lasting effect.

 Water-based

-Since water-based stains come in a variety of colors, they are considered more like a paint that’s produced to bond with concrete.
-The difference with water-based stains is that their particles are usually too big for the concrete to absorb, so they provide more of a coating for the surface than absorption like acid stains.
+Since water-based stains come in various colors, they are considered more like paint produced to bond with concrete.
+The difference with water-based stains is that their particles are usually too big for the concrete to absorb, so they provide more of a coating for the surface than absorption, like acid stains.

-Since most water-based stains are UV and weather-resistant, you can use them outdoors, but you’ll have to reseal regularly to maintain your concrete more frequently than with acid stain.
+Since most water-based stains are UV and weather-resistant, you can use them outdoors, but you’ll have to reseal regularly to maintain your concrete more frequently than with acid stains.
 They usually produce very low VOCs.

 Solvent-based